jamesyeap/equity_tech/README.md

 9. The simulation will now begin.

 ## Output
+The program will send logs to 2 locations:
+- to the console
+- save logs in files in the current working directory

 ### Console Logs
 When the simulation is running, the console will display detailed information about the Market, Trading Engine and the Simulated Exchange:
 ```